owntone/owntone-server/docs/clients/remote.md

 Remote gets a list of output devices from the server; this list includes any and all devices on the network we know of that advertise AirPlay: AirPort Express, Apple TV, ...
-It also includes the local audio output, that is, the sound card on the server (even if there is no soundcard).
+It also includes the local audio output, that is, the sound card on the server (even if there is no sound card).

 OwnTone remembers your selection and the individual volume for each output device; selected devices will be automatically re-selected, except if